dkrobles/DH101/makes/week03.md

 What tools did you use?
 What decisions did you make?

+I made these images by using AI image generation and editing tools to transform an original selfie into two different visual representations of myself.
+I started with a realistic selfie and used AI to adjust the setting, appearance, and style based on specific ideas I wanted each image to express.
+For the sunny outdoor selfie, I focused on creating a natural but idealized version of myself by changing the background to a bright, tropical setting with sunlight and palm trees.
+I kept most of my physical features realistic because I wanted that image to feel grounded and recognizable.

+For the second selfie, I made more dramatic creative decisions.
+I used AI to distort the colors, add glowing purple eyes, create curly hair, and design a surreal, psychedelic background.
+These choices were intentional because I wanted that image to represent creativity, imagination, and a more exaggerated inner version of myself rather than realism.

+The main tools I used were AI-based image generation and photo editing prompts.
+My biggest decisions involved contrast—realistic versus surreal, external identity versus internal emotion.
+I chose visual elements like color, lighting, and background carefully to make each selfie communicate a different side of who I am.
+Together, the two images became a way to explore both self-perception and artistic expression.

 ## Reflection
 Respond to this week’s reflection prompt in 200–300 words.